-By identifying existing solutions as time consuming, too expensive, boring, or too complicated for certain people, valid solutions may become easier to identify.
-Some common misconceptions are that the solution has to solve problems X, Y, Z altogether for the customers to adopt a new solution, and that the problem we solve today is going to be the same one we will solve years from now.
+By identifying existing solutions as time-consuming, too expensive, boring, or too complicated for certain people, valid solutions may become easier to identify.
+Some common misconceptions are that the solution has to solve problems X, Y, Z altogether for the customers to adopt a new solution and that the problem we solve today is going to be the same one we will solve years from now.

 As a startup, you may consider using this method to hear the customer’s problems (in most cases early adopters) and then design the solution for them.
 Let the customer tell you the problem and you design the solution.
-It is important not to directly ask to validate the problem but ask for example, “what are the top three problems in your day-to-day work you wish you had a solution for?”
-In this process it is important not to ask “Are you having problem X in your day-to-day work?”.
-(In many cases this feels like a selling strategy, and also does not help you to identify the real problem customer has.)
-If the problem you are solving is not among top problems of any customers THEY have, it’s probably not a real problem for them.
+It is important not to directly ask to validate the problem but ask for example, “What are the top three problems in your day-to-day work you wish you had a solution for?”
+In this process, it is important not to ask “Are you having problem X in your day-to-day work?”.
+(In many cases this feels like a selling strategy, and also does not help you to identify the real problem the customer has.)
+If the problem you are solving is not among the top problems of any customers THEY have, it’s probably not a real problem for them.

 Finding the Winner

 For the customer, the problem is one of their biggest, and they are fully aware of having the problem.
 They have been actively seeking a solution and may have put together a solution out of parts, and there is no better solution on the market.
-Ideally they are willing to pay for a better solution and have the power to make the purchase decision.
+Ideally, they are willing to pay for a better solution and have the power to make the purchase decision.

 Reducing Market Risk

-It is important to focus on “early adopters” in early stages, that’s probably just ~1% of your total customers over the long run.
+It is important to focus on “early adopters” in the early stages, that’s probably just ~1% of your total customers over the long run.
 You should clarify whose problem you are solving and who is going to pay for the solution.
 You will realize that it takes more effort to find these customers who are eager to try new solutions.
-There is no need to try solving a problem for all of your potential customers in the beginning, but rather focus on the evangelists.
+There is no need to try solving a problem for all of your potential customers in the beginning but rather focus on the evangelists.
 By being patient, you could target 1,000,000 customers in 5 years, when the total market size is 100,000,000 customers.
 1 out of 100 of your target customers are your early adopters.
 It is beneficial to be selective and segment them.

 By defining the target market, a startup can begin to define the customers.
 As an example, marketplace apps sometimes have the problem of identifying what side of the marketplace is their main customer.
-In some cases the marketplace is consumer-constrained.
+In some cases, the marketplace is consumer constrained.
 For example: